Groundwater bores in development areas

 Identifying monitoring bores

-This guidance note outlines the process for managing department-owned groundwater monitoring bores for all of these outcomes, including information needed by the department to inform decision making and requirements of drilling a replacement bore, and bore decommissioning work.
+This guidance note outlines the process for managing department-owned groundwater monitoring bores for all of these outcomes, including information we need to inform decision making and requirements of drilling a replacement bore, and bore decommissioning work.

 There will be one of three possible outcomes for each bore:

-- Decommission the bore (where the department considers the existing bore is not required).
+3. Decommission the bore (where the we consider the existing bore is not required).

 Drilling and installing a replacement bore

-The Bore replacement information template should be used to provide all the required information to the department when drilling and installing a replacement groundwater monitoring bore.
+The Groundwater monitoring bore replacement information template should be used to provide us with all the required information when drilling and installing a replacement groundwater monitoring bore.